What We Know About The Silent Spreaders Of COVID-19

 But people who continue to frequent communal and public places with a light cough or mild fever may unwittingly spread the disease in the early days of symptom onset — the time they're thought to be most infectious.

 Even when a person's own symptoms remain mild, others they infect can become very sick.
-In mid-January, a man in China returned to his home in Nanjing from a trip to Hubei province, the epicenter of China's epidemic.
-Ten days later, his wife started running a fever and vomiting; soon, she developed severe pneumonia and required ICU care.
-The man was tested for coronavirus, and the test came back positive; he's presumed to have spread the virus to his wife.
+In mid-January, a man returned to his home in Nanjing from a trip to Hubei province, the epicenter of China's epidemic.
+Ten days later, his wife started running a fever and vomiting; soon, she developed severe pneumonia and required care in the intensive care unit.
+The man was tested for the coronavirus, and the test came back positive; he's presumed to have spread the virus to his wife.
 X-ray scans showed signs of the virus in his lungs — but he consistently reported feeling fine, according to epidemiological research published in Science China Life Sciences.

-How many people are mingling in the population without knowing they've been infected with coronavirus?
+How many people are mingling in the population without knowing they've been infected with the coronavirus?

 It's simply too soon to say.
-In one of the places where there's been extensive testing, the nursing home in Washington state, 56% of those that tested positive showed no signs had no symptoms when they got tested.
-Aboard the Diamond Princess cruise ship docked in Japan, February data showed that up to 50% of the people who tested positive showed no symptoms at the time and an estimated 18% remained asymptomatic.
+In one of the places where there has been extensive testing, the nursing home in Washington state, 56% of those who tested positive had no symptoms when they got tested.
+Aboard the Diamond Princess cruise ship docked in Japan, February data showed that up to 50% of the people who tested positive showed no symptoms at the time and that an estimated 18% remained asymptomatic.

 Are asymptomatic and presymptomatic cases responsible for a lot of transmission?